 Each eligible producer may apply for a $500 grant to offset drought impacts on their families.
 CCOF requirements for eligibility include:

 Preference will be given to farms that match the federal definition of a small family farm (those that have gross annual sales less than $250,000).

-To qualify for emergency funds, completely fill out an application form and send to CCOF by April 30.
+To qualify for emergency funds, completely fill out an application form (UPDATE: application period is closed) and send to CCOF by April 30.
 CCOF expects to release funds by the end of May.